AbilityOne.gov

 Back to top

-18. Are AbilityOne Program participating nonprofit agencies registered in the Central Contractor Registration (CCR)?
+18. Are AbilityOne Program participating nonprofit agencies registered in the System for Award Management (SAM)?

-Yes, all AbilityOne-participating nonprofit agencies are registered in the CCR, a central repository of all companies and agencies currently performing, or seeking to perform, business with the Federal Government.
+Yes, all AbilityOne-participating nonprofit agencies are registered in the System for Award Management (SAM), the official U.S. government system for registering to do business with the Federal Government.

 Back to top